Gerardufoin/DinoRPG-Animations/src/fight/README.md

 1. fid - Number - The ID of the fighter gaining the status.
 2. status - FighterStatus - Status being added.
-3. power? - number - Power of the status when applicable.

 | FighterStatus | Description                                            |
 | ------------- | ------------------------------------------------------ |